poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ```

 ADVANTAGES:
-- The functionalityremains intact compared with the `Setter Injection` approach
+- The functionality remains intact compared with the `Setter Injection` approach
 - We removed the `new` initialization from the `ClassA`
 - We still can inject a specialized subclass of `ClassB` to `ClassA`
 - Now the compiler is going to ask us for the dependencies that we need in compile time